barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 }
 ```
 I won't go into the unsafe code here because that was the topic of the aforementioned
 article.
-The one thing that bugged me was that I had to have this `assert_eq!` in there.
+The thing that bugged me was that `assert_eq!` in there.
-Not the fact that it was in there, but that it was a condition that would be checked at runtime.
+Not the fact that it was in there at all, but that it was a condition that would be checked at runtime.
 As a die-hard metaprogramming fan it felt weird to check a condition at runtime
 that we can clearly check at compile time.
 It would be great if we
 can stick this condition into the function signature maybe using traits